fiesta-cfd/fiesta/samples/3D_Expansion/README.md

 cuda/10.2
 hdf5-parallel/1.8.16

-Configure the code with:
+Create a build directory somewhere and configure the code with:

 ```
-cmake /path/to/source/fiesta -DCUDA=on
+cmake /path/to/fiesta/ -DCUDA=on
 ```

 Omit `-DCUDA=on` for cpu only code.